Burn ICU Inhalational Injury Policy

 - If COHb > 10%, continue 100% FiO2 and repeat COHb every hour until the value is <10%.

-- Determine clinical concern for cyanide poisoning for cyanide poisoning (enclosed fire, unexplained unconsciousness)
+- Determine the clinical concern for Cyanide Poisoning (enclosed fire, unexplained unconsciousness)

-- Cyanide toxicity is difficult to identify in a timely fashion and should be treated empirically in patients who were in an enclosed structure or vehicle fire.
-The risk of treatment is low.
+- Cyanide toxicity is difficult to identify in a timely fashion and should be considered empirically in patients who were in an enclosed structure or vehicle fire.

 - Administer Hydroxocobalamin (Cyanokit 5g IV) if: